Marijuana DUI Attorney Washington State

 After an arrest for a Marijuana DUI or “Green DUI” as they are commonly referred the suspect is transported to a hospital.
 There they are asked to voluntarily provide a blood sample.
 Like an alcohol-related DUI, they can either choose to provide a sample or refuse to the blood test.
 If provided, the sample is sent to the Washington State Toxicology Laboratory and analyzed by a Toxicologist.
 Those results can take anywhere from 1-3 months to get back.
 Depending on the volume of cases at the Toxicology lab, and the order the sample is received.
 Once those results come back they are sent to the appropriate Prosecutors Office.

-If you have been arrested for a Marijuana DUI then you will most likely be contacted a couple months after the DUI arrest and given notice to appear at your arraignment.
+If you have been arrested for a Marijuana DUI then you will most likely be contacted a couple of months after the DUI arrest and given notice to appear at your arraignment.
 If you have not spoken with a DUI Attorney at this point, it is in your best interests to speak to one now so you can have representation at your arraignment.

 Depending on your criminal history and the facts of the case, Marijuana DUI cases are seeing a higher imposition of bail than a normal alcohol-related DUI, which has alternatives to confinement a Judge can impose.
 Unlike an alcohol-related DUI, Marijuana DUI cases are not generally offered ignition interlock device conditions or electronic home monitoring since there is no way to monitor for Marijuana use.
 Seattle DUI Lawyer Matthew Leyba has successfully argued against bail and ignition interlock requirements in every court in King, Pierce, and Snohomish County at arraignment hearings.

 Other DUI Attorneys Seattle